-- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.
+- A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - The member- - must not be present while the matter is being considered at the meeting; and - must not vote on the matter. - This rule does not apply to a material personal interest- - that exists only because the member belongs to a class of persons for whose benefit the Association is established; - that the member has in common with all, or a substantial proportion of, the members of the Association.